Indoor Humidity During Winter – What Should It Be?

 My generally preferred indoor humidity during winter is 40%

-(HOWEVER, See Update below for very cold weather)
+(HOWEVER, See Update below for freezing weather)

 Best Winter Indoor Humidity Level